-You get your hands on a bag of freshly roasted coffee and with a feel of total excitement you grind it, pour water over it, wait those two to three minutes and … hey, somehow I expected more.
+You get your hands on a bag of freshly roasted coffee and with a feel of total excitement, you grind it, pour water over it, wait for those two to three minutes, and … hey, somehow I expected more.

 There’s a catch to brewing coffee, especially when it’s freshly roasted.
 It’s called blooming.